How Byron Bay inspired me to give a damn about our planet

 Single-use plastics often end up in the ocean and many creatures see these items as food.
 By reducing the number of plastic items available in Byron Bay, the city is setting an example for eco-friendly traveling.
 Bring your own cup, straw, and bag to earn your own bonus points!

 In Byron Bay, there is virtually no need to have a car.
 There are ample shuttle services from the airports to Byron Bay, removing the need for a private taxi ride.
 Additionally, Wake Up!
-Byron Bay has bikes you can hire for free to travel to places farther out, such as North Byron.
+Byron Bay has bikes you can hire to travel to places farther out, such as North Byron.

 Plus, a majority of the town is walkable.
 To make the town even more transit-friendly, Wake Up!
 Byron Bay has a free shuttle service that brings you from the hostel to the town and back throughout the day.
 Check the timetable at reception.